We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Distillation Apparatus.

 What is precision distillation that you can't ask about now?
 We are currently offering materials that explain precision distillation.

 Osaka Yuka Kogyo, as a professional in distillation, has supported various product developments through distillation.
 However, many people may find distillation difficult to understand and may only have a vague idea about it.
-This document includes information on "What is precise distillation in the first place?" as well as "Types of distillation" and "Details about each distillation method."
-If you have any questions about precise distillation, please feel free to contact Osaka Yuka Kogyo. *For more information, please refer to the PDF document or feel free to contact us.
+This document includes information such as "What exactly is precise distillation?" as well as "Types of distillation" and "Details about each distillation method."
+If you have any questions about precise distillation, please feel free to contact Osaka Yuka Kogyo. ★ We will be exhibiting at "Chemical Material Japan 2025." *For more details, please refer to the PDF document or feel free to contact us.

 • Distillation Apparatus